astropy/learn-astropy/src/contributing/contributing.md

 visualize it.
 ```

-The second cell in every tutorial notebook is a code cell used to display required packages for users, and should be the following lines (this expects the `requirements.txt` file in the notebook's directory with a list of required packages to be present):
+The second cell in every tutorial notebook is a code cell used to display required packages for users, and should be the following lines (this expects the `requirements.txt` file to be present in the notebook's directory):

 ```
 with open('requirements.txt') as f: